idiap/bob/doc/TutorialsTrainer.rst

     [  3.5 -3.5   99. ]]

-Maximum Likelihood for Gaussian Mixture Model
+Maximum likelihood for Gaussian mixture model
 =============================================

 A Gaussian **mixture model** (GMM) [9]_ is a common probabilistic model.
 In